openscad/openscad/README.md

     source ./scripts/setenv-unibuild.sh
     ./scripts/uni-build-dependencies.sh

+This may take an hour or more, depending on your network and system.
+As a special timesaver if you are only missing CGAL and OpenCSG, you can do this instead:

+    source ./scripts/setenv-unibuild.sh
+    ./scripts/uni-build-dependencies.sh opencsg
+    ./scripts/uni-build-dependencies.sh cgal

-This may take several hours.
-Note it will not build huge deps like gcc or qt, only the smaller ones (boost, CGAL, opencsg, etc).
-After completion, again check dependencies
+Note that huge dependencies like gcc or qt are not included here, only the smaller ones (boost, CGAL, opencsg, etc).
+After the build, again check dependencies

     source ./scripts/setenv-unibuild.sh
     ./scripts/check-dependencies.sh